plone/documentation/manage/installing/installation_windows10_wsl.rst

     eval "$(pyenv virtualenv-init -)"

 The path is important insofar, because further commands can executed if the paths, where they have to be tapped, are known.
-To apply the changes, save the document and activate them by typing the following into the Ubuntu shell.
+To apply the changes, save the document and apply them.
 .. code-block :: console

     source .bashrc